 There are many vegan recipes for scrambles out there, but most of then call for tofu.
 In this recipe, chickpea flour takes the place of the tofu—with creamy delicious results.

 Get it all ready before going to bed and let it cook overnight while you sleep!
-Perfect for busy days and it makes a decent amount that you can easily pack for lunch or share with family!
+Perfect for busy days and it makes a decent amount that you can enjoy with kaiser buns or your favorite bread, and you can easily pack some for lunch or share with family!

 Nutritional yeast is an excellent source of non animal protein, containing all nine essential amino acids (the ones you can obtain only via your diet).
 Nutritional yeast is also widely regarded as a good source of B vitamins, including vitamin B12, another nutrient typically only found in animal foods.
 Perhaps best of all, nutritional yeast has a nutty, cheese-like flavour that can be used as a cheese substitute in recipes.